pleabargain/flash/phrasal verbs at home prompt.md

-create JS array flashcards about dental terms
-Use CLOZE question format
+create JS array flashcards about phrasal verbs found at home Use CLOZE question format